-Sodality of the Blessed Virgin Mary.
+- Sodality of the Blessed Virgin Mary.
 The purpose of the Sodality is to develop Christian character under the protection of the Mother of God and to cultivate the lay apostolate.
-This two-fold purpose is achieved by conducting weekly meetings at which the Office of the Blessed Virgin is recited and instructions given, and by organizing sections for the promotion of special activities.

-Saint John Berchman's Society.
-Its purpose is to train students for all ecclesiastical functions in the Sanctuary and to develop in them a greater appreciation of the

-Liturgical life of the Church.
+This two-fold purpose is achieved by conducting weekly meetings at which the Office of the Blessed Virgin is recited and instructions given, and by organizing sections for the promotion of special activities. - Saint John Berchman's Society.
+Its purpose is to train students for all ecclesiastical functions in the Sanctuary and to develop in them a greater appreciation of the Liturgical life of the Church. - Canadian Student Mission Crusade, St. Mary's College Unit.
+This organization aims at the creation of an active and effective interest in Catholic Foreign Missions.
+Through its activities assistance, financial and other, is given to the many Foreign Mission Centres.